 Cheap Holiday Party Tray

 I broke my foot years ago right before the holidays.
 The Doc thought it was a sprain and didn’t even give me a brace.
 Told me to get crutches at Walmart.
 What a mess.
 Of course, I couldn’t stand.
-I couldn’t cook, So when it came time to go to a party, the first thing that entered my mind to pick up a premade tray at the store.
-It had no price.
-That sucker (below is an identical one) was 26 bucks at the checkout!
-And there I was in the stupid little electric cart with the crutches hanging out still facing the ordeal of getting through the snow to the car and to the party.
-And goodness help me.
-I bought it.
-Never again!!
+I couldn’t cook.
+So when it came time to go to a party, the first thing that entered my mind was to pick up a premade tray at the store.

 About A Cheap Holiday Party Tray:

 So that got me thinking about how to put together a cheese or party tray on a budget.
-Something that looked marvelous, maybe even looked a little high end.
-The kind of thing that no one would even guess wasn’t expensive because they’re just interested in eating it, and they’re eating with their eyes first.
+Something that looked marvelous, maybe even looked a little high-end.
+The kind of thing that no one would even guess wasn’t expensive because they’re just interested in eating and they’re eating with their eyes first.
 I wanted it to be something that might be a great alternative to the fancy cheese trays that are so popular now.

 Just because your Party Tray is done on a budget doesn’t mean it can’t be fun, trendy, and gorgeous.
 I don’t think anybody would look at this Cheap Holiday Party Tray and think it was made on a budget.
 Unless they’re one of those people that love parties so they can go right to the Shrimp Cocktail.
 They might notice the distinct lack of shrimp, lol!